gerstrong/Commander-Genius/readme.txt

 Setting up the data of the game:

- * Copy all of the data files from the original game(s) into the "./data/games" folder.
-This means all of the files with the extension .ck?.
-If you have the registered versions, you can play the whole game, otherwise download the shareware version and copy the data from it.
+ * Copy all of the data files from the original game(s) into the "./games" folder.
+If you have the registered versions, you can play all episodes, otherwise download the shareware version and copy the data from it.
 You also can use mods.
 In Macintosh you can find this folder by right clicking on the game and clicking open package then going into resources.
+If you have a bundled version, you already should be able to play episode 1.
+   NOTE: to start CG you need at least Episode 1!
- * If you want to use some patched mods, you can put them into subdirectories.
+ * If you want to use some patched mods just copy them into a subfolder of "./games".
-   You only have to modify the "games.cfg" which can be found in the "./data/games" folder along with the Keen 1 files.
  * Go into the Release folder and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.
-   Under Linux it is called "CommanderGenius", under Windows "CGenius.exe".
+   Under Linux it is called "CGenius", under Windows "CGenius.exe".
  * If you want better sounds and music, please download the high quality pack (HQP).
-   Extract its contents to the "data" directory together with your game data.
+   Read that readme of HQP for more information how to use those resources.
  * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor, it can be found in the "./data" folder and you simply have to add in resolutions as "width"x"height"x"depth"